MikeyElmers/MikeyElmers/README.md

 - 👋 Hi, I’m a postdoctoral researcher at Kyoto University
-- 🔬 I research spoken dialogue systems for human-robot interaction
+- 🔬 I research spoken dialogue systems for human-robot interaction and virtual agents
 - 👀 I’m interested in open science and reproducibility
 - 🌱 I’m currently learning R, SQL, and Python
 - 📫 How to reach me elmers@sap.ist.i.kyoto-u.ac.jp